dkarthe/webjeda-blog/_posts/2016-04-27-jekyll-speed.md

 <div class="clear"></div>

 Both images look the same but there is a huge difference in their size.
 The first SVG image is around 1KB but the second JPEG image is of the size 14KB!
-Open them in new tab and download to check the size.

 This is a huge difference in size.
 I'm pretty impressed by this improvement.
 I'm thinkin of using SVGs as features images.
 Main advantage is that it doesn't look pixellated on big screens.
+Open them in new tab to see how SVG don't loose its quality even if you press **Ctrl +** but JPEG becomes pixellated.
+Download them to check the size.

+If you do not use Adobe Illustrator, then you can use Sketch(for mac) or [Drawsvg](http://drawsvg.org){:rel='nofollow' target="_blank"} for online SVG creation.
+Once you create an SVG, make sure you optimize it using [SVG optimizer](http://petercollingridge.appspot.com/svg-optimiser){:rel='nofollow' target="_blank"} which reduces the size a little bit.

 ### 8. Lazy load css
 {: .clear}
 Loading a big css file in the header may result in a blank page for few seconds.
 In order to avoid this, we should load big files in the end and prioritize visible content.
 Css files like font awesome, web-fonts can be loaded at the end instead in the head tag.

-I have written a detailed tutorial on [how to lazy load css](/lazy-load-css/){:rel='nofollow'}{:target="_blank"} which can be used on any website.
+I have written a detailed tutorial on [how to lazy load css](/lazy-load-css/){:rel='nofollow' target="_blank"} which can be used on any website.

 ### 9. Lazy load images using jQuery